nearform/temporal_tables/README.md

 4. **Best Practices**:
    - Enable migration mode only when you're ready to adopt `include_current_version_in_history`
-   - Consider running a test migration on a copy of your data first
+   - Consider running a test migration on a copy of your data first to determine any performance impacts
    - Monitor the size of your history table during migration
    - You can disable migration mode after all records have been migrated

+**Note:** The automatic migration happens gradually, filling in missing history only when existing records are updated or deleted.
+As a result, records that rarely change will still require manual migration using the [method described above](#migration-to-include-current-version-in-history).
+However, since the most active records will be automatically migrated, the risk of missing important data is greatly reduced, eliminating the need for a dedicated maintenance window.

 <a name="migrations"></a>